AlbertMadrenys/Interactive-Audio-Portfolio/SuperOSCollider/README.md

 Some elements of the project are not uploaded in this repository because it is not original work:

 ### Face Detection
-Contributors: Daniel Shiffman, Greg Borenstein, Jordi Tost, Rebecca Fiebrink Source code: http://www.wekinator.org/examples/#VideoWebcam
+Contributors: Daniel Shiffman, Greg Borenstein, Jordi Tost, Rebecca Fiebrink.

+Source code: http://www.wekinator.org/examples/#VideoWebcam

 ### Xbox 360 controller
-Contributors: Scott H. Hawley, Rebecca Fiebrink, Peter Lager Source code: https://gist.github.com/drscotthawley/dd74db91dd2f8ec3c810a87d4d26b576
+Contributors: Scott H. Hawley, Rebecca Fiebrink, Peter Lager.

+Source code: https://gist.github.com/drscotthawley/dd74db91dd2f8ec3c810a87d4d26b576

 Minor modification made by the author to the `sendOsc()` method.
 The sent values have been normalized from 0 to 1.